Your Medical History

 Your safety is the most important thing to us, therefore it’s important that you are in good physical and mental health before you depart for Sri Lanka.
 If, during your placement, your health deteriorates we will do our best to support you.
 However, we may feel it necessary, for your own safety, to remove you from placement.

 Before your placement, we’ll ask you to fill in a form on your Participant Portal in which we will ask you to list any previous or ongoing medical issues we should know about.
-This information will be kept confidential and shared only with project managers and your designated coordinator in Sri Lanka.
+This information will be kept confidential and shared only with project managers and your designated peer mentor in Sri Lanka.

 If you have any long-term, pre-existing health conditions we will need a letter from your doctor clearing you to participate in the placement.
 We are an equal opportunities organisation, but due to in country operational constraints there are limits on the amount of specialised support we can provide.